- Education and Science»

 *'Nithing' meant loss of status, subject to punishment failing voluntary exile or penitence.
 A jury of fellow earls, thegns and huscarls put Svein on trial before Godwin and his family went into exile.
 They found him wanting and as his father, mother, sisters and brothers went into exile - minus youngest brother Wulfnoth, hostage to the king with Svein's son Hakon - Svein left England for the Holy Land to a fate similar to that of Duke William's father Robert

 Earl Godwin's brood was cursed.
-Eldest son Svein, successful against Welsh incursions in his Herefordshire earldom went too far by having the abbess of Leominster abducted in 1046/7.
+Eldest son Svein, successful against Welsh incursions in his Herefordshire earldom went too far by abducting the abbess of Leominster in 1046/7.
 Whether she was a party to it was never recorded.
-She bore him a son, Hakon, raised by Queen Eadgytha.
-Svein then murdered kinsman Beorn in a bid for the earldom of Middle Anglia.
+The Church would not thank Godwin's eldest for putting them in an unenviable position, especially when she bore him a son, Hakon to be raised by Queen Eadgytha.
+Svein then murdered kinsman Beorn in a bid for the earldom of Middle Anglia, thus setting off a chain of events after his departure on pilgrimage for the Holy Land to atone for his sins.
+There would be a stand-off with the king following a fracas in Dover that involved his brother-in-law Eustace of Boulogne.
 In 1051 youngest son Wulfnoth was taken with Hakon as hostage to Normandy in a standoff with Eadward.
-Svein was robbed and murdered on his way home from pilgrimage to the Holy Land.
+Svein was robbed and murdered on his way home from pilgrimage.
 Tostig was the next casualty.
 Siding with the wrong Northumbrian clan cost him his earldom in 1065.
 Harold was the rising star who, as Earl of Wessex after Godwin died in 1053 ran the kingdom for an ailing Eadward as 'sub-regulus'.
 Younger brothers Gyrth and Leofwin in turn took over the earldoms of East Anglia, Essex and Kent as able administrators...
 And Eadgytha distanced herself from Harold over Tostig

 Then came Harold's historic 'fishing trip' to Normandy.
 The beginning of the end?